fishnal/C-Notes/C/reviews/Midterm 1 Review.md

 /* Can't do this, empty initializer */ struct Person vishal_short_2 = { };

-/* Can do this though to zero everything */ struct Person vishal_short_3 = { 0 };
+/* Can do this to zero everything */ struct Person vishal_short_3 = { 0 };
 ```